Kathy Blackmer MS, LPC, CADC

 Kai Johnson, MS, LCPC, CCJP

 Kai Johnson (Poplar Grove office) is a Licensed Clinical Professional Counselor, and a Certified Criminal Justice Addictions Professional.
-She is a DBT therapist and the Program Director for our veterans and first responders program.
+She is a DBT therapist, a child and adolescent therapist, and the Program Director for our veterans and first responders program.
 Kai has over 10 years experience in community mental health working with adults, adolescents, and children.
 She also has several areas of specialized expertise that include treatment of trauma, anxiety, Borderline Personality Disorder, substance abuse, survivors of domestic violence, working with those in the criminal justice system, and working with law enforcement officers and first responders.

-Kai specializes in Dialectical Behavior Therapy and is a DBT therapist in both offices.
+Kai specializes in Dialectical Behavior Therapy and is a DBT therapist in our Poplar Grove office.
 She also has advanced training and experience in Mindfulness and uses this throughout her work.
 Kai is SMART recovery certified in leading groups for those struggling with addiction.
 She also has extensive experience working with those involved in both the adult and juvenile criminal justice systems.
 Kai is certified as a Juvenile Justice Officer and has experience as a School Resource Officer for all grade levels.